Netflix February 2020 new releases – TV and film this month

 To All the Boys I’ve Loved Before is one of Netflix’s most popular original movies to date, and the sequel to the teen romcom (titled To All the Boys: PS I Still Love You) is a highlight of the streaming platform’s slate for February, arriving just ahead of Valentine’s Day.

-We also see a whole host of new shows making their debuts during the month, including coming-of-age sci-fi show I Am Not Okay with This and comic book adaptation Locke & Key, while Narcos: Mexico and Altered Carbon return for long-awaited second seasons.
+We also see a whole host of new shows making their debuts this month, including coming-of-age sci-fi show I Am Not Okay with This and comic-book adaptation Locke & Key, while Narcos: Mexico and Altered Carbon return for long-awaited second seasons.

 And in a real treat for fans of animation, Netflix will bring viewers a number of films from the Studio Ghibli catalogue – including Kiki’s Delivery Service and My Neighbour Totoro – the first batch of a series from the legendary Japanese studio joining the service.